amar-1999/Upload-an-image-file-to-a-folder-in-the-server/README.md

 ## Run
 - run `npm start` in the terminal

--open http://localhost:3030/ in the browser.
+- open http://localhost:3030/ in the browser.